rogino/COSCNotes/COSC264/Test Notes.md

 #### Handshake and Termination

-Segments with `SYN` or `FIN` treated as if they have a 1 byte payload
+Segments with `SYN` or `FIN` treated as if they have a 1 byte payload.

 Three-way handshake: